DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 3.md

 ### Create Debugging Tools to Help with Playtesting

-To aid with playtesting, debugging, and showcasing the game, we need some tools
+To aid with playtesting, debugging, and showcasing the game, we need some tools to control the current state of the game.

 ### Playtest
 -